LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/5-lconf-structures.md

 The first List-Value character MUST NOT be any whitespace.

 The STRUCTURE_LIST Value MUST be a sequence of **one or more** Unicode characters and includes all till the end of the line.
-The List-Value MAY be a TYPE_NOTSET. <br />
+The List-Value MAY be a TYPE_NOTSET.
+(This can be contraint in the LCONF-Schema) <br />
 STRUCTURE_LIST-Values use one additional LCONF-Indentation-Per-Level and each List-Value MUST start on a separate line.

 A STRUCTURE_LIST_IDENTIFIER-Line MUST